-In Ghana at NYU Accra and in Cape Coast, Kumasi and Tamale
+The course takes place in Ghana at NYU Accra and in Elmina, Kumasi, and Tamale

 This course explores the political and economic policy issues surrounding hunger and food security, drawing on many case examples and using Ghana as a case study.
 The course will provide an overview of some of the core dimensions of global hunger and food security policy issues, including debates over a new green revolution, food aid, fair trade, the impact of expanded biofuels production, and the impact of the inter-related financial, food, and fuel crises.
 The class will incorporate visits to sites in Ghana and discussions with NGOs and other organizations involved in various efforts to enhance food security.

-Course prerequisites: Wagner's CORE-GP 1018 Microeconomics, CORE-GP 1011 Statistical Methods, CORE-GP 1022 Intro to Policy, or equivalents or permission from the instructor (see instructor email addresses on right side of this page under "instructors").
+Course prerequisites: Wagner's CORE-GP 1018 Microeconomics, CORE-GP 1011 Statistical Methods, CORE-GP 1022 Intro to Policy, or equivalents or permission from the instructor (see instructor email address on right side of this page under "instructor").

 As part of the course students will take half-day study visits to organizations and farms working to enhance food security.
 The course will also include a full-day visit to Cape Coast and visits to local markets and attractions in Accra.